w84death/Tanks-of-Freedom/README.md

 Please note, that changing the map name with a gamepad is not possible at this time.
 A keyboard is still required.

+## Open Source Engine
+Game is made using [Godot Engine 2.1+](https://downloads.tuxfamily.org/godotengine/).
+It will not work in 3.0+ and will not be ported anytime soon (if ever).

 ## Download
 ### Official builds:
 - Windows